Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 - Before Uploading the code to amplify make sure to copy your "YOUR API GATEWAY ENDPOIN" that you saved in file or somewhere
 - In the Script tag in code given below -> check for 'fetch()' variable and in that 'your api gateway' paste your apigateway_endpoint
 - After all done go to the amplify domain url and test it out to see the results, in pop-up script in the web page

+- After completing all tasks, be sure to shut down your resources.
+- Shut down All your AWS services which you created it along the project, It will cost you if left open with no use.

 ```
 <!DOCTYPE html>
 <html>